 Might she have been penalized because she's a woman, or because she's in a brutally competitive field with a somewhat insular culture?
 Sure.
 But unless you're an absolute superstar that the organization is desperate to get at any price, there is no industry where it's a good idea to send this list of requests to someone who has made you a job offer.

 Those of you who are just starting out to may want a handy list of guidelines for negotiation.
 Here are mine.
 They're not peer reviewed, or anything, but they come with one sterling credential: I've never had a job offer rescinded.

-Rule #1: Don’t negotiate by e-mail unless you’re in Ulan Bator and can't get access to a landline.
+Rule #1: Don't negotiate by email unless you're in Ulan Bator and cannot get access to a landline.
 Pick up the phone.

 Rule #2: Understand your market position.
 An experienced person with a solid track record of achievement gets to ask for a lot more than someone fresh out of school -- in part because he or she already has arrangements in place at their current employer.
 It's a lot easier to ask a potential future employer for leave to write a book if your current employer has already granted it.

 Rule #3: The more options you have, the more you can ask for.
 If there are a half a dozen other people they'd be happy to hire, you're not going to get much more than their initial offer.
 And if you can't afford to lose this job offer, then you had better keep your requests modest.***

 Rule #4: Before you demand, explain why you are excited about this position and would very much like to take it.
 No, I don't mean issue a pro-forma statement about how you're excited about this position and would very much like to take it.
 Explain what about this position excites you and how you envision yourself doing it.
 I shouldn't need to explain this.
 In my experience, however, most job candidates forget to mention the work they're supposed to deliver in exchange for all the goodies they want.